open-cogsci/osdoc/content/pages/manual/osweb/workflow.md

 ### Collecting data

-One you have uploaded your experiment to JATOS, you can start collecting data.
+One you have published your experiment to JATOS, you can start collecting data.
 You can do this by manually sending links to participants, for example through email.
 Or you can use a platform for participant recruitment, such as Prolific, Mechanical Turk, or Sona Systems.

 - %link:prolific%
 - %link:mturk%
 - %link:sonasystems%

+### Analyzing data

+Once data collection is finished, you can download the data from JATOS and convert it to `.xlsx` or `.csv` format for further analysis:

+- %link:manual/osweb/data%

 ## Tutorials